 Vitreous, or Grand Feu enamel, is the art of fusing glass to metal.
-The process involves a wafer thin metal disc and multiple layers of enamel powder that’s deftly sifted on, layer by layer, and fired at upwards of 800 degrees celsius.
+The process involves a wafer thin metal disc and multiple layers of enamel powder delicately applied by paintbrush, layer by layer, and fired at upwards of 800 degrees celsius.
 The result is a watch dial of less than a millimetre thick, with a perfectly flat and consistent finish.

-Each of the enamellers graduated with a degree in jewellery before joining anOrdain, and have since spent time building up our in-house knowledge, by studying under enamellers working in different disciplines of enamel, such as cloisonné and champlevé.
+Before joining anOrdain, each of the enamellers graduated with a Design degree from one of Scotland's prestigious art schools or spent years developing their own craft practice.
+They have since spent time building up our in-house knowledge, by studying under enamellers working in different disciplines of enamel, such as cloisonné and champlevé.

 It all begins with a disc being cut from a copper or silver sheet.
-Our enamalists cut these by hand, and then drill holes into which they can solder the 'dial feet.'
-The underside of the dial must first be ‘counter-enamelled’ to prevent the dial from bending when in the oven:
+The underside of the dial must first be ‘counter-enamelled’ to prevent the dial from bending in the kiln.

 The completed dials are passed on to our watch-makers, who can begin assembly.
 The watches are regulated and tested in six positions over a 48-hour period before they are ready to package and dispatch.